House (TV series): Distribution

 In 2008, House was distributed in a total of 66 countries.
 With an audience of over 81.8 million worldwide, it was the most-watched television show on the globe and far surpassed the viewership figures of the leading TV dramas the previous two years (CSI and CSI: Miami).
-The following year, it placed second in the world after CSI.House episodes premiered on FOX in the United States and Global in Canada, which have identical schedules.
+The following year, it placed second in the world after CSI.House episodes premiered on Fox in the United States and Global in Canada.
 The show was the third-most popular on Canadian television in 2008.
 That same year, House was the top-rated television program in Germany, the number 2 show in Italy, and number 3 in the Czech Republic.
-The series is also very popular in France, Spain, Sweden, and the Netherlands.
+The series was also very popular in France, Spain, Sweden, and the Netherlands.
 In the United Kingdom, the first four seasons were broadcast on Five.
-Sky1 acquired first-run rights beginning with season five.
-The original, English-language version of the show aired in Australia on Network Ten, in New Zealand on TV3, and in Ireland on 3e, TV3's cable channel.
+Pay satellite TV channel Sky1 acquired first-run rights beginning with season five, amid interest a few years earlier from free to air rivals ITV.
+In Australia the show aired on Network Ten, and in New Zealand, originally on TV3 and then on TVNZ Duke, and in Ireland on TV3 and its sibling cable channel 3e.

 Episodes of the show are also available online for download: Amazon Video on Demand, iTunes Store and the Zune Marketplace offer episodes from all of seasons 1 through 8.
 In 2007, NBCUniversal (the show's distributor) and Apple Inc. (iTunes' owner) had a disagreement that temporarily kept the fourth season off iTunes.
 In a statement to the press, Apple claimed that NBCUniversal wanted to drive up the per-episode price to $4.99.
 In September 2008, it was reported that the issue between Apple and NBC had been resolved.
-Some episodes are available in streaming video on Fox's official House webpage and all eight seasons were available on Netflix until April 2017.
+Some episodes are available in streaming video on Fox's official House webpage and all eight seasons are available on Hulu.

 Seasons of the show and box sets were released on DVD encoded for regions 1, 2 and 4.
 Special features, such as anamorphic widescreen (the original release is letterboxed), depend on region.

-DVD and Blu-Ray releases
+DVD and Blu-ray releases

 Merchandise

 For a charity auction, T-shirts bearing the phrase "Everybody Lies" were sold for a limited time starting on April 23, 2007, on Housecharitytees.com.
 Proceeds from sales of those shirts and others with the phrase "Normal's Overrated" went to the National Alliance on Mental Illness (NAMI).
 House cast and crew members also regularly attended fundraisers for NAMI and have featured in ads for the organization that appeared in Seventeen and Rolling Stone.
 The show's efforts raised hundreds of thousands of dollars for the charity.
 Jacobs said that through their association with NAMI, they hoped to take "some of the stigma off that illness".